-Subsequently, the speaker names the next big group of people in the world besides Europeans and Africans: Amerindians and Asianics (II.
+Subsequently, the speaker names the next big group of people in the world besides Europeans and Africans: Amerindians and Asianics (Il.
 5-6).
-She mentions in a parallelism the "Amerindian cast of cheek" and the "Asianic turn of eye" (II.
+She mentions in a parallelism the "Amerindian cast of cheek" and the "Asianic turn of eye" (Il.
 5-6).
 Both of these metaphorical expressions of Standard English refer to the human face.
 The Amerindians, American natives, metaphorically receive a slap on the cheek, which is a very mild expression for the exploitation and strategic eradication of Amerindians from 1492 until the end of the twentieth century.
 This is when the "last residential school closed in 1996" (Woods 174).
 Residential schools intended to assimilate "Aboriginal children into the working classes of Euro-Canadian culture" (173) by distancing them from their aboriginal culture.
 Tragically, these schools "were often poorly built and unsanitary" and led to "death[s] from disease" (174).
 Although the last school closed in 1996, the topic regained public attention in 2021 when hundreds of bones from children were found in Canada's former Kamloops Indian Residential School.
 This recent example proves that colonial history has not yet been sufficiently reviewed.

 In spite of the proximity of the Asian and American continent, the Asian presence in the Caribbean is often undocumented as indicated by "turn of eye" (l.
 6).
-Yet, "[t]he presence of Asians in Latin America was duly recorded in official documents, such as contracts and censuses as early as the sixteenth and seventeenth centuries" (Hu-DeHart and López 10).5 accommodation" (1.
+Yet, "[t]he presence of Asians in Latin America was duly recorded in official documents, such as contracts and censuses as early as the sixteenth and seventeenth centuries" (Hu-DeHart and López 10).

+Concerning creoles, "African languages were effectively pushed underground as forbidden" (Welsh, "Vernacular Voices" 329).
+Resulting from the need for communication and the encounters of Standard English and West African Niger-Congo languages, the slaves developed the "claiming of nation language" (Welsh, Grace Nichols 117) as the "tongue's salty accommodation" (l.
 7).
 This results in a means of communication meant as a bridge that became 'home' and was declared the nation language for the Caribbean inhabitants.

-Concerning creoles, "African languages were effectively pushed underground as forbidden" (Welsh, "Vernacular Voices" 329).
-Resulting from the need for communication and the encounters of Standard English and West African Niger-Congo languages, the slaves developed the "claiming of nation language" (Welsh, Grace Nichols 117) as the "tongue's salty

-5 For further information on Afro-Asian relations, see Luis, William (ed.).
+&lt;sup>5 For further information on Afro-Asian relations, see Luis, William (ed.).
 Afro-Hispanic Review.
 Vol. 27, no. 1, Vanderbilt University, 2008.